The KU Public Management Center and

 - Where will my guests sit?
 Your guests are welcome to sit in any seats that do not have someone’s name card on it.

 - Are children welcome?
 Yes!
 We think it’s important to model the idea that learning continues throughout one’s life, and we find that children are excited about the accomplishments of their parents.
 If your guests include young children, we suggest that the adults with them position themselves near an exit just in case the kids get restless or noisy.
+Small activity booklets will be provided for children.
 We want the graduates and the guests to be able to hear and focus on the speakers.

 - Any other questions?
 Please contact Kristina Clark at firstname.lastname@example.org or 785-864-9090.